AKASHAorg/akasha-id-wallet/README.md

 }
 ```

-The wallet app can now use the `appInfo` data to display a modal/page to the user, informing them about the app that is currently requesting access to the profile elements, as well as displaying a list of available attributes from the profile that can be disclosed to the client app.
+The wallet app can now use the `appInfo` data to display a modal/page to the user, informing them about the app that is currently requesting access to the profile elements.
+At the same time, it
+can also inform the user at to what attributes they should disclose specifically for this app,
+out of all the profile attributes they may have in their AKASHA.id profile.

 ```js
 ...